ankitsharma07/ankitsharma07/README.md

 -->
 *"Man's greatest asset is the unsettled mind." ~ Isaac Asimov*

 I am currently working as an Machine Learning Engineer.
-I am passionate about iOS development, machine learning and advancement in the field of natural language processing.
+I am passionate about iOS development, machine learning and advancement in the field of natural language processing and AGI.

 🤔 **Emacs** is what I prefer for note keeping and coding.